 Privacy is a crucial component of the mediation process.
-With very few exceptions, what you say during mediation cannot legally be repeated outside the mediation proceedings, including in a court of law.
+With few exceptions, what you say during mediation cannot legally be repeated outside mediation proceedings, including in court.
 This is in stark contrast to litigating a suit in civil court, wherein only by a special order of a judge may information be sealed from public exposure.
 Regardless of the details at the heart of your dispute, you can fashion a private and confidential agreement to resolve your dispute.

 Mediation (Often) Saves Money

 For most Floridians who elect to pursue mediation, the savings are an added benefit.
-It is not uncommon for a court battle to cost tens of thousands of dollars in fees and costs, with certain cases costing much more.
+It is not uncommon for a court battle to cost tens of thousands of dollars, with certain cases costing much more.
 This is why attorney Phillip Thompson prides himself on providing compassionate, personalized mediation assistance to those West Palm Beach and Port St. Lucie residents who need it most.

 Mediation Allows Control

 When cases go to trial, somebody wins and somebody loses.
 Sometimes, both sides come out of a trial feeling like they lost.
 Because your case is decided by complete strangers sitting on a jury, you cannot control the outcome.
 Mediation provides the parties with some control over the outcome and allows them to negotiate a mutually agreeable resolution with the guidance of an experienced lawyer.